Python3pkg/Products.SilvaPoll/README.txt

 Styling Silva Poll
 ------------------
-See the INSTALL.txt doc for instructions on referencing included stylesheets.
+Silva Poll looks much better if you reference the included stylesheet.
+See the INSTALL.txt doc for instructions.

 Contact information
 ===================